 When you consider the costs of recruiting and hiring, those figures translate into a lot of money wasted for employers – not to mention the lost time.

-Proponents of new employee onboarding would suggest as early as the gap of time between offer acceptance and the first day of work.
+Proponents of new employee onboarding would suggest doubts may have crept in as early as the gap of time between offer acceptance and the first day of work.
 During this time, most new hires begin to experience anxiety about beginning the new job.
 Was this the right decision?
 What if I don’t fit in?
 Will my supervisor like me?
 Can I learn all those new procedures?

 When the first work day and beyond don’t dispel those natural concerns, employees often develop a case of what Scott Erker and others call “employment buyer’s remorse” (or “hire’s remorse”).